AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2023/2023-03-05-laid-off-reflections-lessons-learned/laid-off-reflections-lessons-learned.md

 ## A bit of background

-I am not in a country with at-will employment(like the USA), so it's not easy to fire people unless they indulge in illegal activities.
-Even if you want to fire someone for performance reasons, you have to put them on a PIP and give them a few months to get their performance back to a satisfactory level.
+I am not in a country with at-will employment(like the USA), so it's not easy to fire people here unless its for serious misconduct.
+Even if you want to fire someone for performance reasons, you have to put them on a PIP(Performance Improvement Plan) and give them a few months to get their performance back to a satisfactory level.

 That I was on the hit list at this company was both surprising and not surprising.
 There were subtle and not-so-subtle hints that some people wanted me to leave.
-There was no issue with my performance, but with the decision to announce layoffs, they found an easy way to get me to leave.

 ## Thoughts about the reason for laying me off